About Medly / Case Studies

 Case Study: Peter Munk Cardiac Centre

 The Medly Program at the Peter Munk Cardiac Centre (UHN – PMCC) was launched in 2016.
 Eight cardiologists, representing 100% of the staff cardiologists at the UHN – PMCC Heart Function Clinic, are currently monitoring patients within the Medly program.
-These cardiologists are supported by a frontline Medly coordinator who currently manages all the alerts for over 200 patients.
+These cardiologists are supported by frontline Medly coordinators who currently manage all the alerts for over 600 patients.

 Most Medly patient users have a New York Heart Association (NYHA) class of 2 and 3 and tend to have reduced heart function with an average left ventricular ejection fraction of (LVEF) of 32%.
 However, our experience has found that the Medly program can be beneficial for patients of all heart failure severities if there is a clinical judgment of ongoing clinical concern (e.g., recently discharged from hospital, sudden change in health status) or a need for self-management support.

 Of the over 800 patients enrolled in the program since 2016 most have been enrolled indefinitely, making this program unique compared to other telemonitoring interventions which have a predefined end date.
 In contrast, the Medly program takes a patient-centered approach to health service delivery whereby the decisions to off board patients is made by patients in conjunction with clinicians.
 To date, most patients who have left the program have done so for clinical reasons as it was determined that remote monitoring was no longer a beneficial component of their heart failure care plan (e.g., received a heart transplant or implantable monitoring device).